-10 Must See Features of Yosemite
+10 Must-See Sights of Yosemite

-Learn the 10 things you must see when you visiting Yosemite National Park
+Learn the 10 things you must see when you visiting Yosemite National Park.

 There is an almost infinite number of things to do and see in Yosemite National Park, so we created a list of 10 things you don’t want to miss.
 Our goal with this piece is to help you cut through the noise and get down to the heart of what’s great about Yosemite.
 As one of Yosemite’s top-rated hiking and backpacking tour companies, we know this park inside and out.
 Trust the experts to make the most of your time in one of America’s most impressive national parks!